kevmck/IT610_final/IT610 Server Documentation.md

 Ensure that all devices are correctly networked to properly communicate with each other.

 ### Identify a backup location/code repository
 Create a location where you can store all default configurations, in case you need to revert any changes made.
-If you do not plan to complete this step, you can ignore all steps indicated with (!).
+If you do not plan to complete this step, go with God.

 ### Nagios Server
 Install Nagios on Server_1 by running the following commands: